flutter/website/src/content/platform-integration/android/compose-activity.md

 [Hosting native Android views]: /platform-integration/android/platform-views

 Not all Android activities use Jetpack Compose, but this tutorial assumes you want to use Compose.
-Compose activities require Android API XYZ+.
+Compose activities require Android API 21 or higher.

 ## On the Dart side